 There are several theories about the origin of ramen in Japan.
 According to the Shin-Yokohama Raumen Museum, ramen was introduced to Japan at the end of the Edo period by the influx of Chinese immigrants who settled in Yokohama, Kobe, Nagasaki, and Hakodate.
 The expansion of Chinatowns (also called Nanjing towns) in these port cities opened a floodgate for Chinese cuisine that is to become a distinct part of Japanese food culture, known as chuka ryori.

-Following the success of Raitaiken, more Chinese restaurants opened up and ramen became a standard menu along with dishes like dumplings, fried rice, and shumai.
+Following the success of Raitaiken, more Chinese restaurants opened up, and ramen became a standard menu along with dishes like dumplings, fried rice, and shumai.
 Over the years, ramen has developed and transformed into a uniquely Japanese noodle dish.

 Ramen Today

-Today, ramen is not only the soul food of Japan, its popularity also spans the globe as one of the most influential foods internationally.
+Today, ramen is not only the soul food of Japan, but its popularity also spans the globe as one of the most influential foods internationally.

-What Goes into a Bowl of Ramen
+What Goes into Ramen

 Before we get to the ramen types, let us first take a quick look at what makes up a bowl of ramen:

-1. Soup
+Soup

 a) Soup Broth